1979moumita/Adimela/README.md

-# Gauri
+# Adimela
- An jewellery shop
+ A grocery shop